sweattep/ancient_quotes/README.md

 >You shall not deny justice to the poor in their lawsuits.
 Stay far away from a false accusation.
 Do not kill the innocent or the just, for I will not acquit the guilty.
 Do not accept a bribe, for a bribe blinds those who see and twists the words of the righteous.

 >Ransom me from the oppression of man, and I observe Your precepts

+>My father!
+If the prophet had asked you to do something really difficult, wouldn't you have done it?
+So, doesn't it make even more sense to do what he says, when it's only, 'Bathe, and be clean'?